okhlybov/mclone/README.md

 ```

 Obviously, the Rclone installation is also required.
-The Mclone will use either the `rclone` executable from the `PATH` environment variable or the contents
+The Mclone will use either the contents of the `RCLONE` environment variable if exists or look though
-of the `RCLONE` environment variable if it is defined.
+the `PATH` environment variable to locate the `rclone` executable.

 Once properly installed, the Mclone provides the `mclone` command line utility.